RISHIKA29/customer-segmentation-revenue-analysis/README.md

 # Customer Segmentation and Revenue Analysis

+Customer analytics project using SQL, Python, and Power BI to identify high-value segments, revenue concentration, and retention opportunities.

 ## Overview
 This project focuses on analyzing customer behavior by segmenting customers based on their value and activity.
 The goal was to transform raw sales data into meaningful customer-level insights that help identify high-value customers, inactive users, and revenue distribution patterns.